nickpucci-ops/nickpucci-ops.github.io/_projects/slulMachineLearning.md

 ---

+## Gallery
+{% include gallery class = "full" %}

+---

 # How to Run the Project
-Link to the repo: https://github.com/nickpucci-ops/SL-and-UL-machine-learning.git
+Link to the repo: [SL-and-UL-machine-learning](https://github.com/nickpucci-ops/SL-and-UL-machine-learning.git)
 ## Supervised Learning
 ### Dependecies